Extrachromosomal DNA: Role of ecDNA in cancer

 Gene amplification is among the most common mechanisms of oncogene activation.
 Gene amplifications in cancer are often on extrachromosomal, circular elements.
 One of the primary functions of ecDNA in cancer is to enable the tumor to rapidly reach high copy numbers, while also promoting rapid, massive cell-to-cell genetic heterogeneity.
 The most commonly amplified oncogenes in cancer are found on ecDNA and have been shown to be highly dynamic, re-integrating into non-native chromosomes as homogeneous staining regions (HSRs) and altering copy numbers and composition in response to various drug treatments.

-ecDNA is responsible for a large number of the more advanced and most serious cancers, as well as for the resistance to anti-cancer drugs.

 The circular shape of ecDNA differs from the linear structure of chromosomal DNA in meaningful ways that influence cancer pathogenesis.
 Oncogenes encoded on ecDNA have massive transcriptional output, ranking in the top 1% of genes in the entire transcriptome.
 In contrast to bacterial plasmids or mitochondrial DNA, ecDNA are chromatinized, containing high levels of active histone marks, but a paucity of repressive histone marks.
 The ecDNA chromatin architecture lacks the higher-order compaction that is present on chromosomal DNA and is among the most accessible DNA in the entire cancer genome.

-EcDNAs could be clustered together within the nucleus, which can be referred to as ecDNA hubs.
-Spacially, ecDNA hubs could cause intermolecular enhancer–gene interactions to promote oncogene overexpression.
+This less-compact organization permits greater access for transcription factors and transcription machinery, directly contributing to the increased expression of oncogenes.

+Furthermore, research on the three-dimensional genomic landscape of cancer has shown that ecDNAs frequently cluster together within the nucleus, forming "ecDNA hubs."
+Spatially, these hubs facilitate intermolecular enhancer–promoter interactions to promote oncogene overexpression.
+Research has also demonstrated that cancers containing ecDNA generate the a higher frequency of new enhancer-promoter interactions compared to other types of structural variations, making ecDNA a potent driver of epigenetic rewiring.
+This "enhancer rewiring" mechanism allows oncogenes to interact with multiple distant regulatory elements, increasing transcriptional activity, cancer growth, and heterogeneity.

+Consequently, the presence of ecDNA in cancerous tumors is associated with a poor prognosis and significantly shorter survival.
+This aggressiveness is attributed to massive oncogene copy number increases, regulatory rewiring, and intratumoral heterogeneity, which together accelerate tumor evolution and resistance to various cancer treatments.